-As of March 31, 2019, the Company had not commenced any operations.
-All activity for the period from November 6, 2018 (inception) through March 31, 2019 relates to the Company's formation and the initial public offering described below.
+As of March 31, 2020, the Company had not commenced any operations.
+All activity for the period from November 6, 2018 (inception) through March 31, 2020 relates to the Company's formation, the Company's initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, the search for a potential target.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering (as defined below).
+The Company will generate non-operating income in the form of investment income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.

 The Company's sponsor is Replay Sponsor, LLC, a Delaware limited liability company (the "Sponsor").
 The Company's ability to commence operations is contingent upon obtaining adequate financial resources.
 The registration statement for the Company's Initial Public Offering was declared effective on April 3, 2019.
-On April 8, 2019, the Company consummated its initial public offering ("Initial Public Offering") of 28,750,000 units ("Units" and, with respect to the ordinary shares included in the Units being offered, the "Public Shares"), including the issuance of 3,750,000 Units as a result of the underwriters' full exercise of their over-allotment option, at \$10.00 per Unit, generating gross proceeds of \$287.5 million, and incurring offering costs of approximately \$15.0 million, inclusive of approximately \$9.2 million in deferred underwriting commissions (Note 5).
+On April 8, 2019, the Company consummated its Initial Public Offering of 28,750,000 units ("Units"), including the issuance of 3,750,000 Units as a result of the underwriters' full exercise of their over-allotment option, at \$10.00 per Unit, generating gross proceeds of \$287.5 million, and incurring offering costs of approximately \$15.0 million, inclusive of approximately \$9.2 million in deferred underwriting commissions (Note 5).